KvardakovMax/job4j_threads/README.md

 - ThreadPool, ExecutorService, ForkJoinPool
 - Callable, Future, FutureTask
 - Piped Streams
   (P.s.
 This repository is intended for me.
-It contains a bunch of curves, test stuff.)
+It contains a bunch of curves, test stuff!)